deadlydog/deadlydog.github.io/_posts/2020-09-28-Get-up-and-running-with-AutoHotkey.md

 If you've created a shortcut to your AHK script and placed it in the `shell:Startup` directory as mentioned above, the easiest way to run the script as admin is:

 1. Right-click the AHK script shortcut file and choose `Properties`.
-1. Click the `Advanced` button.
+1. In the `Shortcut` tab, click the `Advanced` button.
 1. Check off `Run as administrator`.

 ![File shortcut properties Run As Admin](/assets/Posts/2020-09-28-Get-up-and-running-with-AutoHotkey/FileShortcutPropertiesRunAsAdmin.png)

 Now when the AHK script is launched via the shortcut file it will run as admin.

-I generally don't recommend this as any applications you launch from the AHK script will also be launched with admin privileges, which can cause issues if a non-admin app tries to communicate with it. e.g. You can't open links from your email when your browser is running as admin and the email program is not.
+__NOTE:__ I generally don't recommend this as any applications you launch from the AHK script will also be launched with admin privileges, which can cause issues if a non-admin app tries to communicate with it. e.g. You can't open links from your email when your browser is running as admin and the email program is not.

 ## Transform your script into an executable